da-kami/EthereumVoting/README.md

 	npm install

 This will fetch all of the node modules (dependencies).
-For details take a look at package.json file.
+For details take a look at the package.json file.

-Start the program with the following parameters (all of them have to be set):
+Start the program with the following environment-variables as parameters (all of them have to be set):

 	EMAIL_ADR=[the email address that is used to send emails to users] EMAIL_PWD=[the password of the email address that is used to send emails to users]